What is child support, and what does it cover?

 Using a Georgia Family Law Attorney is Paramount

 The issue of child support can create tension between the parents of the child in question.
 Observing their parents embroiled in a court battle can cause the child a great deal of stress and affect their confidence and relationships in later life, so disagreements pertaining to child support should be solved in as timely a manner as possible.
-Fennell, Briasco, & Associates can be relied upon to ensure a quick resolution to all child support disputes and will ensure a monthly sum is established and paid without fail.
+You can rely on Fennell, Briasco, & Associates to ensure a quick resolution to all child support disputes and will ensure a monthly sum is established and paid without fail.
 Call our law firm today at (770) 956-4030 or a free consultation.

 Special needs of children may be calculated into the monthly child support obligation, depending upon the needs and circumstances.
 You will need to disclose all diagnoses, expenses related to the special needs, and information about the extent of the special needs to your attorney so that these expenses can be appropriately included.